escobard/bloggy/README.md

 	- Server Side Rendering for optimized performance
 	- React Native application for native devices

+## Project Criteria

+The main purpose of this application is to provide the following features:

+	- A blog social network, including:
+		+ User to user profiles and a basic chat system.
+		+ User dashboard, with metrics.
+			* Admin / premium content dashboard features.
+				= leaderboards and activity trackers for:
+					- github activity
+					- linkedin
+					- crypto currencies
+					- stocks
+			* Currency system, and payment gateway
+		+ User email system to invite users to join the blog (fremium - first 5 free)

 (Expand upon criteria in a later version)

+### Delivery

+Phase 1 - v0.05-v1.0

+- Base features:
+	+ user login / creation with:
+		- google+
+		- manual user creation
+	+ user profile
+		- personal stats
+			+ to be expanded with premium addons
+		- blog posts (forum may be added on phase 1 if not on phase 2)
+	+ user activity board
+	+ home page with widgets:
+		+ trending topics
+			= based on industry
+				* at least 3 industries on phase 1, more on phase 2
+				* users can comment on trending topics
+		+ most popular posts
+		+ user with mosts posts
+		+ user with most contributions
+	+ user premium service - paid for:
+		- mass email to email list
+		- github / portfolio area creation ( may move to phase 2)

+- Prod & Dev:
+	- Dev features:
+		- cont. development with nodemon on server
+		- cont. development with browsersync on client
+	- Prod features:
+		- deployment to heroku
+			- continous dev with heroku (may move to phase 2)
+		- gulp pipeline:
+			- minimization of code
+			- sass compression

+- Testing:
+	- client:
+		- jest for react components
+		- enzyme for react reducers / actions
+	- sever:
+		- enzyme / superset for express
+	- data:
+		- (not sure how to test mongo yet)

+Phase 2 - v1.0-v2.0

+- Each version will add an additional feature to the application, including:
+	- twitter authentication, twitter feed, twitter widgets
+	- linkedin authentication, feed, and widget
+	- facebook authentication, feed, and widget
+	- other authentications, feeds and widgets
+	- trade charts, calculators, trackers
+	- user to user chat
+	- blog updated to forum if not in phase 1:
+		- limited base user features
+		- premium user features + services

+- Each version will expand on prod, dev, and testing pipelines.
+- And much more...

 ## Demo